 - strenuous exercise

 Some heart enzymes slowly enter your blood if you’ve had a heart attack and your heart is damaged as a result.
-A general test for emergency room patients with heart attack symptoms is a test for the presence of heart enzymes in the blood.
+A general test for emergency room patients with heart attack symptoms is a test for the presence of certain proteins in your blood.
+A doctor may check CPK-2, also known as CK-MB.
+This marker is highly specific for heart muscle injury and rises rapidly during a heart attack.
+Normal CK-MB should be between 5-25 international units per liter (UI/L).

 Elevated liver enzymes may be due to inflammation or damaged liver cells.
-Usually, elevated liver enzymes aren’t the result of a serious or chronic liver disease.
-They can be due to:
+Usually, elevated liver enzymes are related to an acute injury, or a process that occurred over a short period of time due to:

 - prescription medications, such as statins